RetroPie/RetroPie-Docs/docs/PC-FX.md

 ## Emulator: [lr-beetle-pcfx](https://github.com/libretro/beetle-pcfx-libretro)

-Note that this is experimental and suffers from slowness and sound shuttering.
+**NOTE:** this emulator is experimental and suffers from slowness and sound shuttering.
 Probably won't be coming out of experimental any time soon.
-It can be installed from the experimental menu of the [RetroPie Setup Script](Updating RetroPie).
+It can be installed from the experimental menu of the [RetroPie-Setup Script](Updating-RetroPie#using-the-retropie-setup-script).

 ## ROMS